Gupta-Anubhav12/fortheloveofnifty/_posts/2020-05-02-Day-1-currency-and coins.markdown

-so money evolved form commodity aztecs used coco seeds as money (chocolate is still love :)) but commodity money was
+so money evolved form commodity aztecs used coco seeds as money (chocolate is still love :)) but commodity money
-1. had intrinsic value
+1. Had intrinsic value
-2. was perishable
+2. Was perishable
-3.there were chances of hyperinflation(prices rising sky high) 4.was bulky to take with also this did not promote division of labor. eg, everyone will grow their own coco seeds the who will do other professions..
+3. There were chances of hyperinflation(prices rising sky high)
+4. Was bulky to take with
+also this did not promote division of labor. eg, everyone will grow their own coco seeds the who will do other professions..

-then came metallic money or coins
+then came metallic money or coins<br/>
-The Gupta period introduced gold coins
+The Gupta period introduced gold coins<br/>
-Sher Shah Suri introduced first silver coins
+Sher Shah Suri introduced first silver coins<br/>

 now there is still a problem
 the coins can be of two type

 1. Full bodied(metal value=face value(face value is amount mentioned on coin))
 2. token coins (value of metal < face value)

-we also have a coinage act which says melting or exploiting coins can lead to 7 years of imprisonment
+we also have a coinage act which says melting or exploiting coins can lead to 7 years of imprisonment<br/>

 there was a problem with full bodied coins for example i have a sack full of silver coins.
 Also I am an evil minded man,so i'll remove little amount of silver from each coin and make sell the silver.